-- 4. Tighten the oil sampling valve cap. - 5.
+- 3. After all the foam dissipates, tighten the sample bottle cap. - 4.
+Tighten the oil sampling valve cap. - 5.
 For valve #3709A only: back seat the knurled locknut by turning it counter-clockwise.
-This is to prevent any accidental release, see Figure 5-4(c). - 6.
+This is to prevent any accidental release, see Figure 5-4 (c). - 6.
 Attach the filled sampling information label to the bottle and mail the sample out to the oil analysis lab immediately.